benjamin-ackerman/R_products_tutorial/README.md

 - `renderPlot()` generates a plot object Bbsed on the selected values for the inputs, and saves it in the `output` list as 'candyplot.'
 Just as in `ui.R`, you can think of `server.R` as creating an `output` list with all objects that will be formatted and included in the webpage.  *Remember that the objects in `output` are reactive to the inputs from `ui.R`!*

 #### 4. Run the app to see what it looks like
+Now that the `ui.R` and `server.R` files are complete, it's time to run the Shiny app!

 #### 5. Publish the app to share with the world!